carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6-2021-mothur.md

 We will classify our sequences by comparing them to a reference database.
 We will the SILVA database to compare these sequences.
 (It's a very good, well-curated 16S rRNA database.)

 Note!
 You will see lots of warnings along the lines of: "[WARNING]: xxx could not be classified."
 We are going to have to leave these sequences out of the analysis!
 This means all of the unknowns will be grouped together even though they most likely represent many different species, so they will be missing from our diversity analyses later on.
 (In class, we'll talk about why we would ideally use something like operational taxonomic units, or OTUs, to do this analysis.
-Unfortunately, our metagenomic data is too messy to be able to make nice OTUs.)
+Unfortunately, the Tara metagenomic data is too messy to be able to make nice OTUs, so we're going to classify every sequence.)

 ```
 classify.seqs(fasta=merged.fa, group=groups, reference=/usr/local/data/silva_databases/silva.seed_v119.align, taxonomy=/usr/local/data/silva_databases/silva.seed_v119.tax)